txstate-etc/svelte-components/docs/PopupMenu.md

 * `showSelected?: boolean` (default `true`) - When an item is currently selected, should it appear in the menu (with a visual indicator), or simply be removed from the list (showSelected: `false`)?
 * `width?: string` (default `undefined`) - When defined, this width will be passed through to the menu's CSS width.
 Use a valid CSS dimension such as `33em` or `159px`.
 Generally this will be used when you need to match the menu width to something else, like the button.
 If the width is static like `100%` a simple CSS rule is likely more efficient.
 * `computedalign: readable<{ valign: 'top'|'bottom', halign: 'left'|'right' }>` (default store is provided) - Bind this prop to receive a store that is updated each time a menu placement decision is made.
 Example of when this is useful is when you are trying to round corners of your button and need to know whether the menu is above or below your button so you know which corners to round and which to leave square.
 Note that the values do not update when the menu is hidden, so you may need to rely on `menushown` as well.
+* `gap?: number` - Create some spacing between the specified button element and the menu, in pixels
 * `adjustparentheight?: boolean` (default `false`) - Set to `true` if you want the parent element's styling to increase its minHeight when necessary.
 Useful for parent elements not styled for variable size children and which you want override the the size of.
 * `usePortal?: HTMLElement|true` (default `false`) - If the menu would be clipped by an `overflow: hidden`, you can set this prop and it will be placed in the specified container, or the `document.body` if you simply say `true`.
 Placement will still be calculated correctly, unless there are scrolling containers between the button and the menu.
 * `loading?: boolean` (default `false`) - Useful for when your `items` need to be fetched but you want the associated element shown.
 Set to loading until they're ready to be displayed and the popup menu will not be shown until the `loading` bind is `true`.